-Prerequisite: "B" average in previous Honors French III- and teacher recommendation
+"B-" average in Honors French III and teacher recommendation

-French IV-Honors, a full-year course for 11th and 12th grade students, focuses on real communication in meaningful contexts that consolidates students' speaking, listening, reading, and writing skills, and further develops their cultural competency.
-The text provides a comprehensive grammar review, and offers authentic works of poetry, prose, and video clips for examples of usage and structure.
+This course focuses on real communication, in meaningful context, that consolidates students' speaking, listening, reading, and writing skills, and further develops their cultural competency.
+The course provides a comprehensive grammar review, and offers works of poetry, prose, and video clips for examples of usage and structure.
 The class is conducted in French and it is anticipated that students will speak in French to the best of their ability.